 Pros and Cons

 The great thing about advertising is that you can make money from advertising right from the start.
-The bad thing about advertising is that until you have a really decent number of pageviews, you won’t make much money.
+The bad thing about advertising is that until you have a really decent number of pageviews, you won’t make very much money.

-To give you an idea, with a good ad network you can be looking to make about $10 per thousand page views (often known as RPM or rate per mille), so if you have 100,000 page views per month, you are looking at about $1,000 per month.
+To give you an idea, with a good ad network you can be looking to make $10+ per thousand page views (often known as RPM or rate per mille), so if you have 100,000 page views per month, you are looking at about $1,000 per month.
 If you really work hard to optimise your ads, you may be able to earn even more than this.

 The bad news is that those really good RPMs are only available from certain ad networks like Mediavine and AdThrive, which will only let you join when your page views reach a certain level.
 When you first start out your RPM is more likely to be around $1.